Tok-ra/dvz_wmac/readme.md

 2. use same backfill properties as ehm and facies model
 3. use different "rhos" values for heterogenous  H1/H2 units
 4. set min/max values for alpha (0.01/0.25) explicitly
-5. add upper/lower boundary of heterogenous permeablity field (0.001/1000 of mean value)
+5. add upper/lower boundary of heterogenous permeablity field based on alpha values.
 6. lump the two scripts so we can keep better consistency of caculated hydraulic properties and material types